-Denmark has four opt-outs from EU co-operation.
+Denmark has four derogations or “opt-outs” from EU cooperation.
 The Danish opt-outs stem from 1993 and were agreed amongst the then 12 Member States after the Danish population initially rejected the Maastricht Treaty in a referendum in 1992.

 The opt-outs are outlined in the Edinburgh Agreement and concern the Monetary Union (EMU), Common Security and Defence Policy (CSDP), Justice and Home Affairs (JHA) and the Citizenship of the European Union.

 - The Euro-opt out: Concerned whether Denmark should change its currency from the Danish kroner to Euro along with the majority of other EU states.
 Danes voted not to adopt the Euro.
 The rate of the Danish Kroner is determined by the National Bank in Denmark.
 Denmark does not participate in the Euro-countries economy decisions.
 However, Denmark does participate in some of the Euro cooperation.

 - Common Security and Defence Policy (CSDP): Due to the Danish defence opt-out, Denmark cannot participate in EU military operations or in the cooperation on development and acquisition of military capabilities within the EU framework.
 Additionally, Denmark will not provide military support or supplies for EU-led efforts in conflict areas, nor participate in any decision or planning regarding operations.

 - Justice and Home Affairs (JHA) concerned laws that are regulated by the EU.
 Legal reservations mean that Denmark will not have to abide by EU laws concerning divorce between citizens from two countries, bankruptcy, asylum standards, and legal standards that set minimum rules in civil cases.
 Denmark is exempt from all superstitious legal policy and participates only in the field of judiciary when rules are adopted by the government.